Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 	> echo $c
 	> done

-We can modify the body of the loop (what's between `do` and `done`) to run a different command, or multiple commands, on each file.
+We can modify the body of the loop (what's between `do` and `done`) to run a different command, or multiple commands:

 	$ for c in X Y
 	> do
 	> echo $c
 	> echo chromosome$c.bed
-	> head n -1 CellContigs.bedRnaElements
+	> head -n 1 CellContigs.bedRnaElements
 	> done

-***Exercise***: Modify the lines between `do` and `done` to use the `grep` example from above to create two new files containing data from the X and the Y chromosomes.
+***Exercise***: Modify the lines between `do` and `done`.
+Use `grep` and redirection to output the data for the specified chromosome from the file `CellContigs.bedRnaElements`.

 ## Putting actions in scripts

-Copy that last command to the clipboard.
+Copy that command from the last exercise to the clipboard.
 Then, create and open a new text file.
 The `nano` editor is a simple text editor that allows you to edit files from the bash shell, without opening up a graphical editor.

-	$ nano get_X_data.sh
+	$ nano get_sexChr_data.sh

 Run the script using:

-	$ bash get_X_data.sh
+	$ bash get_sexChr_data.sh

 If we wanted to do the same thing for another input file, we would need to edit the script and change the filename.
-What if we had hundreds or thousands of input files?
+What if we wanted to be able to call this script with *any* file?
 We can pass the filename into the script as an *argument*:

-	$ bash get_X_data.sh my_input_file.bed
+	$ bash get_sexChr_data.sh my_input_file.bed

 There are various ways to access the command line arguments.
 We are going to show you the simplest way, but one that doesn't do any error checking or allow for fancy features.
 In a script: